Edifixio-Docs/deNote-docs/Board.md

 ![sticky post-it](./assets/images/sticky-postit.jpg)

 ### Task
 A task is a work item assigned to a user.
-In DeNote you can set a title, due date, priority, assignment, content and a background color.
+In deNote you can set a title, due date, priority, assignment, content and a background color.
 The content is displayed only when you open the detail popup.

 ![sticky task](./assets/images/sticky-task.jpg)